Modern Assamese: Orunodoi era

 Orunodoi was the first Assamese magazine, printed by the Baptist Missionary Press in Sibsagar; it was first published in January 1846.
 The tag line for the magazine was, "The Orunodoi, monthly paper, devoted to religion, science and general intelligence".
 It continued to be published until 1879; the press however was sold in 1883.
-The editors of this magazine include Dr. Nathan Brown, A.H Denforth, William Ward, and others.
+The editors of this magazine include Dr. Nathan Brown, A.H Denforth, William Ward, Miles Bronson and others.
 Though propagation of Christianity remained the main aim of the paper, it contained other articles related to science, current affairs, astrology, history, and local trivia.
 This paper helped in entrenching the Assamese intelligentsia, bringing into the forefront three key figures of Assamese literary world, Anandaram Dhekial Phukan, Hem Chandra Baruah and Nidhi Levi Pharowal.
 The crowning glory of Brown's career was Orunodoi which means 'the dawn'.
 Brown did the editorial work whereas Oliver Cutter was involved in printing and publishing the magazine.
 Brown was the editor of this magazine until he left for US.
 Under his editorship, Orunodoi published history by bringing out the texts of old chronicles in properly edited form such as Chutia Buranji, Purani Asom Buranji and Kamrupar Buranji.
 He also patronized various Assamese scholars and helped them publish.
-Among these publications Kashinath Tamuly Phukan's Asom Buranji(1842) and Anandaram Dhekial Phukan's Axomiya Lorar Mitro (1849) and A Few Remarks on the Assamese Language and on Vernacular Education (1855), Bronson's A Spelling Book and Vocabulary in English, Assamese, Singpho and Naga (1839) printed at the Mission Press in Sibsagar are worth mentioning.
+Among these publications Kashinath Tamuly Phukan's Asom Buranji (1842) and Anandaram Dhekial Phukan's Axomiya Lorar Mitro (1849) and A Few Remarks on the Assamese Language and on Vernacular Education (1855), Bronson's A Spelling Book and Vocabulary in English, Assamese, Singpho and Naga (1839) printed at the Mission Press in Sibsagar are worth mentioning.